Lysol: Use during the 1918 Spanish flu pandemic

 In 1918, during the Spanish flu pandemic, Lehn & Fink, Inc. advertised Lysol disinfectant as an effective countermeasure to the influenza virus.
 Newspaper advertisements provided tips for preventing the spread of the disease, including washing sick-rooms with Lysol, as well as everything that came in contact with patients.
 A small (US50¢) bottle made 5 gal of disinfectant solution, and a smaller (US25¢) bottle made 2 gal.
 The company also advertised the "unrefined" Lysol F. & F. (Farm & Factory) for use in factories and other large buildings – a 5 gal can, when diluted as directed, made 50 gal of disinfecting solution.

+Use as a contraceptive

+The Lysol disinfectant douche once was "the leading feminine hygiene product" in the United States.
+Advertisements for Lysol during the 1930s hinted at its use as a contraceptive but never explicitly promoted it to be used as such.
+Advertisements did note that Lysol was safe to use including on "delicate female tissues".
+By 1911, 193 Lysol poisonings were recorded along with five deaths from "uterine irrigation".

+Lysol ads also included recommendations from female gynecologists that Lysol would resolve women's marital distress through the practice of complete feminine hygiene and resolve fears of pregnancy for married women.
+Douching with Lysol disinfectant does not prevent pregnancy and can result in undesirable vaginal health outcomes as well as has resulted in death for some women using it as a contraceptive or as an abortifacient.

 Use as an abortifacient

 Earlier formulations of Lysol contained cresol, a compound that can induce abortions, and it was widely used by women who could not otherwise obtain legal abortions in the United States, although the medical community was relatively unaware of the phenomenon for the first half of the 20th century.
+It remained a popular birth control method from the Great Depression through the 1960s.
 By the 1960s, published medical literature had acknowledged the common use of Lysol and other soaps to induce abortions, which could lead to fatal renal failure and sepsis.